brownplt/pyret-lang/src/arr/desugar/desugaring-design-decisions.md

 B is still given A's srcloc, but C is given `x`'s srcloc via the bulitin metafunction `get-loc-of`.

+## Fresh Variables

+Fresh variables can be introduced with `(fresh [x] e)`, where `x` is the variable name and `e` is the term.
+Right now, if you use a variable without `fresh`, it will be unhygienic.
+A better design would be to have both `fresh` and `capture`, and have all variables be unbound otherwise.

+(Implementation note: this "better design" would also simplify parsing, which right now has to be clever about distinguishing variables from pattern variables.)

 ## Error Collection (NYI)

 If a sugar produces an auxilliary of the form `{error [msg ...]}`,